 Of course, that’s not possible either.
-Someone I interviewed for this piece I wrote while I was still at uni likened discovering feminism to Neo choosing to take the red pill in the Matrix.
-Once you’ve realized the sexism surrounding you, you can’t unrealize it, however depressing it is.
+Someone I interviewed while I was studying journalism at uni likened discovering feminism to Neo choosing to take the red pill in the Matrix.
+Once you’ve realised the sexism surrounding you, you can’t unrealise it, however depressing it is.

 Being able to identify inequality is an important first step to moving towards change.
 But sometimes it all gets to be too much, and I need to take a day away from the media and people.
 A day where I stay home and crochet and maybe rewatch a movie I know passes the Bechdel test and fills me with inspiration instead of with despair.